 python setup.py install

-Now fun part.
-From code snippets found on internet I put a small python script which lists all existing serial ports.
-Then prompts user to select port to use and then opens it and reads incoming data lines that are printed in console immediately:
+Now the fun part.
+From code snippets found on the internet, I put a small python script which lists all existing serial ports.
+Then prompts the user to select the port to use and then opens it and reads incoming data lines that are printed in console immediately:

 #! /usr/bin/env python3 import serial def scan(): """scan for available ports. return a list of tuples (num, name)""" available = for i in range(256): try: s = serial.Serial(i) available.append( (i, s.portstr)) s.close() # explicit close 'cause of delayed GC in java except serial.SerialException: pass return available if __name__=='__main__': print ("Found ports:") for n,s in scan(): print ("(%d) %s" % (n,s)) selection = input("Enter port number:") try: ser = serial.Serial(eval(selection), 9600, timeout=1) print("connected to: " + ser.portstr) except serial.SerialException: pass while True: # Read a line and convert it from b'xxx\r\n' to xxx line = ser.readline().decode('utf-8')[:-2] if line: # If it isn't a blank line print(line) ser.close()

-Script can be edited with any editor you like.
-I find Progammer’s Notepad to be pretty good.
+The script can be edited with any editor you like.
+I find the Programmer’s Notepad to be pretty good.
 Make sure you name file with .py extension.
-In order to run script, using command prompt navigate to file location and then run it by typing:
+In order to run the script, using command prompt navigate to file location and then run it by typing:

 and pressing enter.
 You should see something similar:

-As you can see program found two ports – COM1 and COM4 with indexes 0 and 3. in order to select port you need to type index number which in my case were 3.
+As you can see program found two ports – COM1 and COM4 with indexes 0 and 3.
+To select a port, you need to type index number which in my case were 3.
 The program confirms that we are connected to COM4 and start receiving string lines.

-For demonstration I used ChipKIT UNO32 board and Mpide IDE which works exactly same as Arduino.
-In code examples you can find ASCII table generating code.
-It simply sends all table via serial interface.
-You don’t need to edit code – just upload sketch in to ChipKIT or Arduino if you like and run it.
+For demonstration, I used the ChipKIT UNO32 board and Mpide IDE, which works the same as Arduino.
+In code examples, you can find the ASCII table generating code.
+It simply sends all table via the serial interface.
+You don’t need to edit code – upload sketch into ChipKIT or Arduino if you like and run it.

-With this simple script we made very simple terminal.
-With further coding we can extract data and do some processing, storing to file or drawing graphs of numeric values.
+With this simple script, we made a straightforward terminal.
+With further coding, we can extract data and do some processing, storing to file or drawing graphs of numeric values.